oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-open-api/helidon-open-api.md

 ### Task 3a: Accessing the OpenAPI documentation

-  1. Make sure that the storefront microservcies is running.
+  1. Make sure that the storefront microservice is running.

   2. Check you can access the generated OpenAPI documentation using curl